 - Cloudy, rainy conditions are frequent in October.
 Make sure to pack a sturdy umbrella and at least one pair of waterproof shoes.
 Also make sure your shoes are suitable for walking: Visits to Paris usually involve lots of strolling, and the Paris metro is notorious for its seemingly endless tunnels and stairs.

-Compare Travel Packages and Book Your October Trip:Lock in a good deal on flights and hotels early by consulting the Kayak Travel Center (book direct).
+Compare Travel Packages and Book Your October Trip:Lock in a good deal on flights and hotels early by consulting reliable travel sites like Expedia (book direct).

 Readers Respond: When is your favorite time of the year to visit Paris?